pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 - add in Apple wallet by in-app provisionning (sdk)

 ## Block/Unblock card
-Below is a use case to block your card :
+Below is a use case to block your card temporarily :

 <Image src="docs/Card_Self_Verrou.png" alt="usecase 1"/>